ponsfrilus/keewebdocker/README.md

 # keewebdocker
-let's bring KeeWeb in a Docker container
+Let's bring KeeWeb in a Docker container

 ## Usage:
-  1. Build the container:
+  1. Build the container (it will take the latest version of UpdateDesktop.zip):
      `docker build -t ponsfrilus/keewebdocker .`
   1. Launch the container:
      `docker run -d -p 443:443 --name keewebdocker -t ponsfrilus/keewebdocker`